The High Velocity

 Some 26% of American adults admitted they are online “almost constantly”, in a 2018 Pew Research study, up from 21% in 2015.
 This is significantly more pronounced among younger cohorts, with 39% of those aged 18-29 and 36% of aged 30-49 saying they’re constantly online.

-“There are 3 billion+ people around the world that still aren’t participating in the digital economy… it’s a great opportunity for all the businesses out there that want to serve those consumers.”
+“There’s 3 billion+ people around the world that still aren’t participating in the digital economy…it’s a great opportunity for all the businesses out there that want to serve those consumers.”